-US nationals need a “FBI Criminal Record Check” or a “Identity History Summary” which is done in the US by the Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI).
+Officially (!!!), US nationals need an “FBI Criminal Record Check” or an “Identity History Summary” which is done in the US by the Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI).
 You find more information about the application process on the website of the US Department of State or on the FBI website.
 Once issued the document must be apostilled by the US Department of State.

-If you are already in Peru and want to get an FBI background check, read the experience Vaughn, an US national who already was in Peru when he applied for his FBI background check and the Apostille, send me a summary of his experience, which I happily share, and which hopefully is helpful to others:
+If you are already in Peru and want to get an FBI background check, read the experience Vaughn, an US national who already was in Peru when he applied for his FBI background check and the Apostille, send me, which I happily share, and which hopefully is helpful to others: